weretheone/oreilly-search/README.md

 ![sort options](pictures/sort_options.png)

-The **oreilly.py** will help in creating a list with a search string in an ordered fashion, from which you can easily choose from for a specified date.
+The **oreilly.py** will help in creating a list with a search string in an ordered fashion, from which, you can easily choose something for a specified date.
 Currently it creates an Excel sheet with the requested data.